 The information on this page explains who to contact, Scotiabank’s process, and the steps to take, including available channels, should you wish to move forward with a complaint.
 Please reach out to a Bank representative during this process if you would like a status update at any time.

 Pathways to Complaint Resolution

 As a first course of action, please contact your Bank Representative, visit the Branch or reach out to the Customer Contact Centre (1-800-4SCOTIA or 1-800-472-6842).

-If the person you speak to at the branch/customer contact centre is not able to resolve your concern to your satisfaction, please speak directly to a management officer, who has the authority to resolve the majority of problems that arise
+If the first person you speak with is not able to resolve your complaint, please ask to speak directly to a manager, who may be able to resolve many issues that arise.

-You may contact an External Complaints Body for banking complaints; ADR Chambers Banking Ombudsman (ADRBO)
+You may contact an External Complaints Body for banking complaints

 The FCAC supervises federally regulated financial institutions to ensure they comply with federal consumer protection laws.
-For example, financial institutions must provide consumers with information about fees, interest rates and complaint- handling procedures.
-They must also provide proper notice of closing a branch and, subject to certain conditions, must cash a federal government cheque up to $1,500 and open a deposit account when acceptable identification is presented.
+For example, financial institutions must provide consumers with transparent information about fees, interest rates and complaint- handling procedures.
 If you have a complaint about such a regulatory matter, you can contact the FCAC in writing at: